rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 #### Ledger Donjon Team

-Ledger identified several side-channel attack on the Trezor Model One.
+Ledger identified several side-channel attacks on the Trezor Model One.

 One concerned the PIN verification allowing an attacker with a stolen Trezor One to retrieve the correct value of the PIN within a few minutes.